-Grandma’s potato soup recipe is so comforting and perfect when you are trying to capture some of those familiar feelings of childhood.
-The best potato soup recipe has simple ingredients and it is a great soup for a winter day.
-Made with russet potatoes, butter, evaporated milk you can create a bowl of soul-satisfying soup.
-In about 45 minutes you can have the best bowl of creamy potato soup your spoon can sink into!
+Grandma’s potato soup recipe is so comforting and perfect when trying to capture some of those familiar childhood feelings.
+The best potato soup recipe has simple ingredients, and it is a great soup for a winter day.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.